 Option 2: The belt strap

-Best for when playing sitting.
+Used for playing either sitting or standing.
 For this you will need a good strong strap with hook eye clips on either end.
 Take the strap around your waist and clip either end on to the lacing of the drum as shown.
 This should take all the strain out of holding the drum in place with your legs.